mbparker/electron-react-dotnet-starter/README.md

 .NET backend is C# and uses Autofac for dependency injection.
 SQLite3 support is provided by LibSqlite3Orm.

-SignalR is used for communication between the front and backend.
-RESTful APIs could be easily added if that is preferred.
+SignalR is used for command and control communication between the front and backend.
+RESTful APIs are used for data access type requests.

 # USAGE